-As the number of self-employed people continues to rise in the UK, the need to create better mechanisms to provide support to this growing workforce without compromising the intrinsic flexibility of self-employment is becoming increasingly important.
+As the number of self-employed people continues to rise in the UK, the need to provide support to this growing workforce is becoming increasingly important.
 But how can access to benefits and protections be improved, without relying on the incumbent employment relationships through which these are traditionally delivered?
 Emergent WorkerTech technology and applications may be part of the solution.

 The world of financial services is changing fast.
 The implications of blockchain technology or decentralised ledgers may not yet be a hot kitchen table topic but has the potential to utterly change the worlds of banking, insurance, asset management, and access to finance.
 In short, it could transform the economy around us.
 Though the US remains the largest base for investment in FinTech companies developing peer to peer finance and smart payment mechanisms with over $12bn investment in FinTech startups in 2015, more than doubling year on year growth, the UK is the fastest growing global market.
 With over £3.5bn annual investment in the sector in the UK, it is Europe’s FinTech leader over competition from Paris and Frankfurt.